Audio Basis - articles about audio

 When a sigma-delta modulator is designed, the engineers pay attention to two main parameters:

-- the noise level in the audible range and
+• the distortion level in the audible range and

 To solve these issues the engineers use: